paulranum11/SPLiT-Seq_demultiplexing/README.md

 # Options
 -n | --numcores # specifies the number of cores you would like to use to parallelize your run.

+-e | --errors # specifies the number of errors acceptable at each barcode position.
+The default is set to 1.

 -m | --minreads # specifies the minimum number of reads required for a cell to be retained.
 The default is set to 10.